 A sostegno della pittura ha ideato e promosso i progetti collettivi Pittura Lectio Divina e AA.VV.
 Pittura per un gruppo di apprendisti pittori, nonché Pittori Uniti per la Pittura e Giuditta e Oloferne (2024) per un gruppo internazionale di pittori.

-The pure attention I can abandon myself to in nature is a state of grace, a full breathing in which inhalation occurs through the gaze and exhalation through the hand.
-It is in this context that Light imposes itself on me as the sole subject of painting.
+The pure attention I can abandon myself to in nature is a state of grace, in which Light imposes itself as the sole subject.

 L. G.